Jenny Nicholson: YouTube career

 On May 19, 2024, after two years of work, Jenny Nicholson posted The Spectacular Failure of the Star Wars Hotel, a four-hour and five minute long review of Star Wars: Galactic Starcruiser.
-The video garnered over 3 million views after 3 days and widespread media coverage, with The Independent praising her as having made 'more effort into her research than most postgrads do their dissertations'.
+The video garnered over 3 million views after 3 days and widespread media coverage, with The Independent praising her as having made "more effort into her research than most postgrads do their dissertations".
 The video also received pushback from a staff member that worked at the hotel, as well as from Disney fans, though the hotel closed its doors in September 2023, reporting an expected US$250 million loss.
 Others claiming to be former Disney employees have noted their agreement with Nicholson's assessment of the hotel and its failings.
 Some sources report that Nicholson claimed that Disney filed a copyright claim against her video due to the music playing in one of the clips she included in her videos, preventing her from earning AdSense money on the video for a period of time.
 In 2025, the video was nominated as a finalist for the Hugo Award for Best Related Work, marking Nicholson's second Hugo nomination.
 The video was named CNNs Best epic film of 2024, and included amongst Vanity Fairs Best TV Shows of 2024 list.
 In the same year, Nicholson's There's something wrong with Hallmark's youtube channel was also included in one of The Guardians 10 funniest things I have ever seen (on the internet) lists.

+On March 21, 2026 Nicholson posted the video My Favorite Twilight Knockoff.
+This video was a review and analysis of the 2010 film The Incubus, directed by Shayne Leighton.

-Nicholson's video channel is largely financed by her Patreon.
+Nicholson's YouTube channel is largely financed by her Patreon.